mlresearch/v120/_posts/2020-07-31-bharadhwaj20a.md

 ---
-title: Model-Predictive Planning via Cross-Entropy and Gradient-Based Optimization
+title: Model-Predictive Control via Cross-Entropy and Gradient-Based Optimization
 abstract: Recent works in high-dimensional model-predictive control and model-based reinforcement learning with learned dynamics and reward models have resorted to population-based optimization methods, such as the Cross-Entropy Method (CEM), for